lundmar/gtkchart/README.md

 Much can be improved but it is better than nothing.

-Looking for maintainer/contributors to help improve this library.
+### Looking for maintainers or contributors to help improve this library.
+Please reach out if interested!

 ## Motivation